 Love is rarely a bed of roses.
-It oftentimes throws us into stormy weather only to surprise us with the most stunning rainbow afterwards.
+It oftentimes throws us into stormy weather only to surprise us with the most stunning rainbow afterward.
 Fortunately, a successful relationship is not a pure game of chance.
-In the Boat for Two you will take up the reins, floating through its beauties and hardships.
+In the Boat for Two, you will take up the reins, floating through its beauties and hardships.
 Withstand the whirlpools, underwater currents, and icebergs.
 Maneuver it wisely and see how strong your bond is.

 The game is designed as a playful poetic experience for touchscreen devices.
 The mechanics is based on creating waves, which steer the leaf on its way down the river.
 Two players are encouraged to cooperate and negotiate their common journey through the unknown lands.
 The scenery, music, ambient sounds, and poetry change in accordance with the stage of the metaphorical relationship.

-The first concept was based on a simple action of throwing stones into water and moving a boat forward, carried by the waves produced as result of the stone throwing.
-The navigation up the river should begin with a simple learning how to move the boat forward without bumping into the banks of the river.
+The first concept was based on a simple act of throwing stones into the water and moving a boat forward, carried by the waves produced as a result of the stone-throwing.
+The navigation up the river should begin with simply learning how to move the boat forward without bumping into the banks of the river.
 As the game proceeds, the objective of keeping the boat moving would get harder through different kinds of obstacles like curves, narrow passages, rocks or currents.
-From the very beginning we thought about the players perspective and different view angles.
-There were options like third person perspective, a straight top down view or a guided camera.
-At a later point we decided to use the last one, due to a more immersive and emotional way of playing the game.
+From the very beginning, we thought about the players perspective and different view angles.
+There were options like third-person perspective, a straight top-down view or a guided camera.
+At a later point, we decided to use the last one, due to a more immersive and emotional way of playing the game.